GSA/10x/_pages/home-2.md

 <h2 class="margin-bottom-0 border-top-g05 padding-top-g2 margin-top-g5" id="who-can-pitch">Pitch an idea to 10x</h2>
-<p class="font-sans-f11 font-weight-200 margin-top-0" id="what-is-10x">All federal employees are eligibile</p>
+<p class="font-sans-f11 font-weight-200 margin-top-0 line-height-heading-loose" id="what-is-10x">All federal employees are eligibile</p>

 <p>Have an idea? <a href="#pitch">Our call for proposals is open until [date].</a> Need help putting your pitch together? <a href="">We can help pair you with someone with technical and user-centered design expertise.</a></p>

 <h2 class="margin-bottom-0 border-top-g05 padding-top-g2 margin-top-g5" id="what-we-look-for">Pitch criteria</h2>
-<p class="font-sans-f11 font-weight-200 margin-top-0 line-height-heading-loose" id="what-is-10x">A focus on good-for-government technology</p>
+<p class="font-sans-f11 font-weight-200 margin-top-0 line-height-heading-loose" id="what-is-10x">Focus on good-for-government technology</p>

 <ul>
 <li>Impact across the federal government or the American public.</li>